-Sewing a torn belt loop on jeans is another very common repairment that we make, so I thought you might like to now how to do it.
+Sewing a torn belt loop on jeans is another very common repair that we make for clients in the sewing studio, so I thought you might like to know how to do it.

-In this post I am going to show you how to fix a ripped belt loop on jeans.
+In this post, I am going to show you how to fix a ripped belt loop on jeans.
+Below are the written instructions and if you prefer, you can scroll down to the video tutorial at the bottom of this page.

-When a belt loop gets torn, it usually damages the fabric underneath so that there is a hole where we are supposed to fix it back (image 1).
+When a belt loop gets torn, it usually damages the fabric underneath so that there is a hole where we should fix it (image 1).

-We do that just like we do it on the inside of the legs on jeans.
+We do that just like we do it on the inside of the legs of jeans.

 What you are going to need:

-Clean the thread out of the belt loop so it doesn’t make it bulkier and make it more difficult to sew it back at its plac
+Start by cleaning the leftover thread out of the belt loop so it doesn’t make it bulkier and more difficult to sew back at its place.

 Fix the patch in place